stanwood/handbook/README.md

     1. On the first of the month
     2. Grab your hours from [Toggl](https://www.toggl.com/app/reports/summary/1229046/period/prevMonth)
     3. Create an invoice with those hours
-    4. Sent it to invoice@stanwood.de and put the CEO on CC.
+    4. Sent it to invoice@stanwood.de and put the MD on CC.
     6. After 2-3 weeks you should have the money on your account.